phunware/maas-mapping-ios-sdk/Samples/MapScenarios/LandmarkRouting.md

 }
 ```

 The view controller is also a delegate of the `RouteInstructionListCollectionView`, which also needs an `InstructionViewModel` to generate the instruction text, similarly to the `TurnByTurnCollectionView`.
-We'll use `BasicInstructionViewModel` for this as well:
+We'll use `LandmarkInstructionViewModel` for this as well:
 ```
 func routeInstructionListViewController(_ viewController: RouteInstructionListViewController, viewModelFor routeInstruction: PWRouteInstruction)
     -> InstructionViewModel {
-        return BasicInstructionViewModel(for: routeInstruction)
+    return LandmarkInstructionViewModel(for: routeInstruction)
 }
 ```

 # Privacy